 Rules around eligibility are complex.
-If you are unsure, please contact the Disability Service for further information or advice.
+If you are unsure, please contact your funding body, eg Student Finance England.

 If you are not eligible for Disabled Students’ Allowances we can still help you with reasonable adjustments, support and equipment.
 Please make a Disability Advice Appointment, either by phone or in person via Information Point.

 European Union or international disabled students

 UWE Bristol has a growing number of international students and we welcome applications from disabled people.

 You are strongly encouraged to disclose any disability on your application to the University.
 This allows us to help you identify any disability-related support needs and to make sure you receive the correct advice and guidance about how your needs can be met.
 Please see our guidance for new students for more information.